 There are entry level to high-end devices.
 The higher spec’d the more likely it is to last your son the whole 5 years of high school.

 Ultra-portable with good battery life.
 Limited word processing capabilities and the keyboard is usually onscreen.
 Applications have limited features.
 Backup, storage and file transfer can be challenging.
 Not the equivalent of a laptop.
 Prices range from $400 to $1200.
 We do NOT recommend tablets at all as they are not suitable for secondary schools.

 - Entry-Level Laptops

 Slower with limited space for the installation of applications.
 Good for web-based research and a wide range of web-based functions.

 All-rounder machines with medium speed and memory.
 Will work with most graphic-demanding applications such as Adobe and Autodesk.

 Better suited for graphics applications and generally have faster processors and more RAM, other aspects of the device can be upgraded in the future like memory (RAM) and storage.

 The reason we do not recommend Chromebooks

 - A Chromebook has a portable device operating system, which basically means it's a phone with a larger screen and a built-in keyboard so the only apps for it are mobile versions, the same as on a phone.

-- The Chromebook does not have a full operating system, and as a result, it has limited access to our core technologies including Office 365 and does not have a client version of OneNote or Teams.
+- The Chromebook does not have a full operating system, and as a result, it has limited access to our core technologies including Microsoft 365 and does not have a full desktop version of OneNote or Teams.

 - They are extremely underpowered and have minimal storage in them.